rfparedes/gdg/README.md

 * gdg collects data in the `gdg-data` directory.
 The children below this directory are named after the utility (e.g. `iostat`) which collected the data.
 Below this directory are .dat (e.g. `meminfo_21.03.07.2300.dat`) files named after the following format (`utility_YY.MM.DD.HH00.dat`).
 The .dat files contain at maximum, one hour worth of data.

-* To easily search down the data collected in the .dat file, use the search string `zzz`.
+* To easily search down chronologically through the data collected in the .dat file, use the search string `zzz`.

 ## Usage